microsoft/verona/docs/pyrona.md

 This is a perfect opportunity to influence the future of Python, and to help make programming experience better for everyone.

+### Why not threads and locks?

+We are initially exploring using message passing between sub-interpreters.
+However, we could also apply the region ideas to locks, and provide a lock that gives temporary access to a region of memory associated with that lock.

+We have sketched out a design for how to integrate with the full PEP 703 work, but have not attempted to implement that yet.

 ### Why not simply use Rust's ownership model?

 Rust's ownership model is designed for a statically typed language, and restricts the type of object graphs that can be used in the language.